WLLV: History

+The station signed on the air in June 1940 as WINN, an affiliate of the Mutual Broadcasting System.

 By the 1960s, network programming had shifted from radio to television.
 In 1965, the station turned to country music, now affiliated with the ABC Entertainment Network.
 This continued until late 1982.

 At that point, WINN was sold to a group of African-American pastors from the Chicago area.
 They switched the format to urban gospel music, and the callsign changed from WINN to WLLV.
 Popular announcers through the gospel programming years included Pastor James Ford, Elder Ben Higgins, Minister Ben Walker, Minister Sylvia Walker, gospel singer Archie Dale and Bishop D.V.
 Lyons.

 In 2024, a new General Manager was named to head WLLV, WLOU and WMYO-CD.
 Steve Murphy had been the president of a private equity fund.

 WLLV has undergone a power reduction from 1,000 watts to 530 watts due to the relocation of the station's tower for a sewer district project.
 Management hopes to have WLLV's signal restored to its 1,000-watt standard.